jeras/rp32/hdl/rtl/r5p_mouse/README.md

 or a SDRAM/DDR/... memory controller.

-Performance aside, this processor can still take full advantage of the RISC-V toolchain compared to a fully custom solution.
+Performance aside, this processor can still take full advantage of the RISC-V toolchain compared to a fully custom solution, which would also require a custom toolchain.

 ## Instruction execution phases